ounce0212/firstRep/README.md

 # firstRep

-This is readme.
+This is readme.\n
-I'll tell you how to use this project.
+I'll tell you how to use this project.\n
 This is my first repository for saving my code.
 You can clone my code from this repository.
 I often update my code.